Benchmarking Analytical Query Processing in Intel SGXv2: Scans in SGXv2

 In addition to joins, table scans are essential for the performance of OLAP systems since they require scanning large amounts of data with very high throughput.
 In this section, we use a columnar SIMD scan as a typical scan algorithm in OLAP databases which causes high demands on the memory subsystem.

-\paragraph{Relevance of the analysis.} Interestingly, previous work incorrectly reported the lack of SIMD instructions inside SGX enclaves~\cite{maliszewskiWhatPriceJoining2021,maliszewskiCrackingLikeJoinTrusted2023} and hence state-of-the-art vectorized scan algorithms~\cite{willhalmSIMDscanUltraFast2009, polychroniouRethinkingSIMDVectorization2015} have not been studied yet.
+\paragraph{Importance of the analysis.} Interestingly, previous work incorrectly reported the lack of SIMD instructions inside SGX enclaves~\cite{maliszewskiWhatPriceJoining2021,maliszewskiCrackingLikeJoinTrusted2023} and hence state-of-the-art vectorized scan algorithms~\cite{willhalmSIMDscanUltraFast2009, polychroniouRethinkingSIMDVectorization2015} have not been studied yet.
 Given the high core counts available in recent server processors and the new memory encryption technology used in SGXv2~\cite{johnsonSupportingIntelSGX2021}, it is unclear if the memory decryption engine is fast enough to allow for high throughput scans with multiple cores.
 Similarly, the impact of the additional encryption on the scan throughput when crossing NUMA boundaries has not been explored yet.
-Thus, studying throughput-optimized column scans is essential for understanding the performance characteristics of \sgxTwo{} in DBMS applications.
+Thus, studying throughput-optimized column scans is essential for understanding the performance characteristics of \sgxTwo{} for DBMSs.

 \paragraph{Scan algorithm and data.} For our benchmarks, we implemented state-of-the-art scan algorithms~\cite{willhalmSIMDscanUltraFast2009,polychroniouRethinkingSIMDVectorization2015} using AVX\,512 instructions.
 Our implementations load 64 byte-sized values at once from a column, compare them to a lower and upper bound (i.e., incorporating a filter condition), and store the comparison result either in a bit vector or, as we show in a later experiment, materialize row identifiers.
+We use the byte-aligned input value size for this experiment to minimize the required processing effort and maximize the throughput requirements on the memory system.
 As in our join benchmarks, we assume that the memory for the scan result is pre-allocated to see the pure overhead of memory encryption and decryption.
+We determine the scan throughput by dividing the size of the compressed input array by the scan runtime.